Click here for the winery profile.

 In September 2019, Antica Casa Scarpa asked Italian wine and food writer, educator, and historian Jeremy Parzen, Ph.D. to create and launch a blog devoted to the historic estate.

-The result is this blog: Scarpa in the U.S.
+The result is this blog: Scarpa is Us.

 At the same time, the estate also wanted the writing to document the growing and exciting new wine culture in the United States among professionals and laypeople alike.
 In an Italian wine market ever more saturated, Scarpa has been thrilled to see the great response from sommeliers, restaurateurs, wine shops, and collectors across North America.
 And so part of the mission here on the Scarpa U.S. blog is to provide a space where American wine professionals and wine lovers can share their appreciation and insights into the wines of Scarpa.

-We’re looking forward to a year of Scarpa wines and Piedmont culture here on the blog.
+We’re looking to more Scarpa wines and Piedmont culture here on the blog.

 Welcome!
 We hope you’ll follow along!